scarborough-courtney/ohimanual/content/NP_practical.md

 * In parallel to this, it finds the Risk of each product based on a scoring system that becomes binary: 0, or 1.

-* It then averages the two factors, Exposure and Risk, to reveal where risk and intensity are highest geographically.
+* It then averages the two factors, Exposure and Risk, to reveal where risk and intensity are highest.
 This value is then inverted to become Sustainability and to reward lower intensity and lower risk.

-* Once the sustainability coefficient is found, the amount of each identified product is multiplied by it as a weighting.
+* The amount of each kind of product, relative to the total amount [of?], is multiplied by the sustainability coefficient to create sustainability-weighted scores for all regions and all years available.

+* The latest year value is used in the status, and the past few years' values are used in the trend to produce the final score.

 ![Diagram of calculation, NP](https://docs.google.com/drawings/d/1cHTBz55p2ZoAM3tSbpLRHIWdfHZlUg2AqjX2xMvz8Po/pub?w=960&h=720)
-**Figure.** Diagram of calculation, NP.
+**Figure.** Diagram of sustainability calculation, NP.

 #### Data Sources

 If the case is that corals, sponges, and  then you might be able to use FAO data, which is the data source of the Global Assessments.
 Otherwise, you will have to find comparable data in your area or consult local statistical offices and local fisheries managers to get harvest values similar to landing values and any other kinds of stock assessments.
 The IUCN offers quantified assessments of risk to species, but that is more appropriate for biodiversity; CITES signatory data may be more appropriate for the trade products.
 Exposure can be calculated spatially, and for this you should be able to find or produce your own maps if possible.
-Your maps may have finer resolution than those in global resolution, and therefore in this case--as in all others--it's encouraged to find and use your own local data sources.
+Your maps might have finer resolution than those in global resolution.

 #### What are other considerations?